 After the receipt of the Application, an Event Committee meeting may be scheduled.
 Attendance at the Event Committee meeting is mandatory and must include a person who will be responsible on-site for setup and event operations.

 A Community Event is defined as: Any festival, concert, parade, sporting event, public performance or announced public gathering held on a public street, right-of-way or public property.
 Events in which the public is invited on private property which may affect public safety, health or welfare by their impact on surrounding public or private property may be deemed a community event.
 A private, invitation only event such as weddings or private party would not constitute a community event and would not require a permit unless it would affect public safety, health or welfare.

 - The Permit Application must contain no false or misleading information.

 - The event is produced by a not-for-profit organization or primarily for the benefit of a not-for-profit organization.
 Exceptions are those events covered by the Community Celebration definition or others as approved by the City.

-- The Permit Application must be completed and returned to Events Administration division within the required time frame and no waiver from this requirement has been granted.
+- The Permit Application must be completed and returned to Community Events division within the required time frame and no waiver from this requirement has been granted.

 Criteria for denial of a Community Event Permit